Top 6 Reasons Why Your Zillow Home Value Is Dropping

-Whether you're getting ready to sell your home or just curious about your home's value, you may have noticed that your home's estimated worth on Zillow fluctuates over time.
-This can happen for many different reasons that may or may not reflect your home's actual market value — such as a change in Zillow's algorithm, missing or faulty data, or shifts in the market.
+If you own a house and have been keeping tabs on it via Zillow, then you may have noticed that your home's estimated worth (or Zestimate) on Zillow fluctuates.
+While it can be alarming to see your home's value dropping on Zillow, a decrease in the Zestimate can happen for many reasons that may or may not reflect your home's actual market value — such as a change in Zillow's algorithm, missing or faulty data, or shifts in the market.

-The best way to figure out your home's true fair market value is to get a comparative market analysis (CMA) from a professional realtor in your area.
+The best way to figure out your home's true fair market value without hiring an appraiser is to get a comparative market analysis (CMA) from a professional realtor in your area.
+Need to find a realtor?
+Clever Real Estate can match you with the best agents in your neighborhood, who have deep experience pricing and selling homes just like yours.
+Take a short quiz to find an agent now.

-But if you're just looking for a ballpark idea of your home's worth, we recommend checking multiple online home value estimators.
-This will help you rule out any sites that are relying on outdated or faulty information — and give you a better idea of your home's current value.
+If you're just looking for a ballpark idea of your home's worth, we recommend checking multiple online home value estimators.
+This will help you rule out any sites that are relying on outdated or faulty information and give you a better idea of your home's current value.

 6 reasons your Zillow estimate may have dropped